-4.2 ORGANIZATION
+5.2 ORGANIZATION

-The County Sheriff has primary responsibility for law enforcement operations in unincorporated County as well as the municipality of Lathrop.
 The Sheriff may hold the role of Incident Commander (IC) during an emergency or major disaster.
 However, the IC, regardless of rank, has the authority to request support and assistance from the OA, Region, or the State, as needed.
 In this case, a Unified Command (UC) structure may be utilized to manage response and recovery activities.
 During response operations, the ESF-13 stakeholders may organize by key collaboration topics at the various levels of an emergency response.
 The core functions for ESF-13 include:

-- Law Enforcement Provides direct support to local law enforcement to mitigate the effects of an escalated incident, civil disturbance, or natural/human made disaster and may be required to support quarantine operations. - Security Coordinates the augmentation of local government security by filling critical gaps that have, or may, result in the interruption of essential services, cause public danger and suffering, risks to lives and property, civil disorder, or destruction of critical assets, until follow-on support can be attained. - Mass Fatality Coordinates the augmentation of Coroner/Medical Examiner support for mass fatalities within the County. - Search and Rescue (SAR) Support or coordinate the following activities: - SAR Response Coordination - o SAR Response - SAR Mutual Aid Requests - Evacuation Support Supports the following evacuation activities: - o Supporting local law enforcement emergency evacuation operations - Supporting the local and regional traffic control and evacuation route coordination - Supporting local and regional emergency medical patient movement and evacuation

-- Security of evacuated areas - Supporting public information regarding evacuation routes, safety considerations under ESF-15.
+- Law Enforcement Provides direct support to local law enforcement to mitigate the effects of an escalated incident, civil disturbance, or natural/human made disaster and may be required to support quarantine operations. - Security Coordinates the augmentation of local government security by filling critical gaps that have, or may, result in the interruption of essential services, cause public danger and suffering, risks to lives and property, civil disorder, or destruction of critical assets, until follow-on support can be attained. - Mass Fatality Coordinates the augmentation of Coroner/Medical Examiner support for mass fatalities within the County. - Search and Rescue (SAR) Support or coordinate the following activities: - SAR Response Coordination - SAR Response - SAR Mutual Aid Requests - Evacuation Support Supports the following evacuation activities: - Supporting local law enforcement emergency evacuation operations - Supporting the local and regional traffic control and evacuation route coordination - Supporting local and regional emergency medical patient movement and evacuation - Security of evacuated areas - Supporting public information regarding evacuation routes, safety considerations under ESF-15 Public Information.

-4.3 OPERATIONS
+5.3 OPERATIONS

-When a local jurisdiction exhausts or anticipates exhaustion of their resources, a resource request for law enforcement assistance is sent to the Law Enforcement Mutual Aid Coordinator.
+When a local jurisdiction exhausts or anticipates exhaustion of their resources, a resource request for law enforcement assistance is sent to the Law Enforcement Mutual Aid (LEMA) Coordinator.
 The requesting agency shall maintain communications with supporting agencies to determine capabilities and assess the availability of resources and to track those resources as needed.

-ESF-13 is requested for activation by a duty officer from the San Joaquin County Office of Emergency Services (OES) or at the request of the OA Law Enforcement Mutual Aid Coordinator (LEMA).
+ESF-13 is requested for activation by a duty officer from the San Joaquin County Office of Emergency Services (OES) or at the request of the LEMA Coordinator.
 Following the Incident Command System (ICS) principles of scalability and flexibility, ESF-13's staffing and activation levels are dependent upon the scale, scope, and complexity of the incident.
 ESF-13 is included as part of the Public Safety Branch in EOC Operations.